google/gapid/kokoro/README.md

 └─ gapit
 ```

-When running the `.app` application, the `gapid` script is invoked.
+When running the `.app` application, the `gapid` executable is invoked.
 When
 using the `.zip` file, the only way to run the application is via the
-terminal by running the `gapid` script or the executables.
+terminal by running the `gapid` executable.

 ## Linux

 A Debian `.deb` package and a `.zip` file with the same contents are built.
-The package installs into `/opt/gapid`, while archives can be expanded anywhere.
+The package installs into `/opt/agi`, while archives can be expanded anywhere.
 The Debian package depends on `openjdk-8-jre` and neither it nor the `.zip`
 archives contain the JRE.
 The launcher script looks for `java` first in
 `$JAVA_HOME`, then on the `$PATH`, and finally the hard-coded